tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 a limited set of destinations.

 To support determining which traffic is supported by different proxies, this document defines a new PvD Additional Information key `proxy-match`.
-This key has value that is arrays of dictionaries, where each subdictionary describes a rule for matching traffic to one or more proxies or excluding the traffic from all proxies.
+This key has a value that is an array of dictionaries, where each subdictionary describes a rule for matching traffic to one or more proxies or excluding the traffic from all proxies.
 These subdictionaries are referred to as "destination rules", since they define rules about which destinations can be accessed